The Nobility in late 15th Century England

 Recently ennobled individuals were regarded with disdain and suspicion by more established families: the most glaring example during the late 15th century were the Woodvilles who had greatness thrust upon them by the clandestine marriage (May 1464) of Elizabeth Woodville to Edward IV.
 Warwick had been negotiating for Edward to marry a French Princess, which would have been the kind of dynastic marriage for a king of England that had been the norm for over three centuries.
 Foreign kings and dukes took a pretty dim view of Edward’s break from tradition by marrying one of his own subjects, forgoing a potentially helpful political and military alliance.

 If the marriage was not enough, Elizabeth had a very extensive and covetous family.
 Some powerful nobles deeply resented the favouritism shown by Edward IV to his wife’s siblings.
-One particularly annoyed noble was Richard Neville, Earl of Warwick, who was Edward’s cousin (their mothers were sisters).
+One particularly annoyed noble was Richard Neville, Earl of Warwick, who was Edward’s first cousin.
 He had two daughters, Isabel and Anne, for whom he had planned advantageous marriages but the Woodvilles spoiled his plans.

-The Queen’s father Sir Richard Woodville, was regarded by Warwick and others as a social upstart, married to the very wealthy Jacquetta, Dowager Duchess of Bedford.
-Woodville had given distinguished military service to King Henry VI in France and was further advanced by Edward IV to an Earldom (Rivers), Lord Treasurer and Constable of England (1467).
+The Queen’s father Sir Richard Woodville, was regarded by Warwick and others as a social upstart, married to the very wealthy Jacquetta, dowager duchess of Bedford.
+Richard Woodville had given distinguished military service to King Henry VI in France and was further advanced (1467) by Edward IV to an Earldom (Rivers), Lord Treasurer and Constable of England.

 A sister of the Queen married (1465) the powerful Henry Stafford, 2nd duke of Buckingham, a direct descendent of Edward III with a possible claim to the throne.
 So, another very attractive match for Warwick’s daughters was blocked.